sgtghost/typescript_crawler/README.md

 # typescript_crawler

-A simple CLI script to retrieve and present the top 5 priced DeFi coins listed on the Binance exchange
+A simple CLI script to retrieve and present the top 5 priced DeFi coins listed on the Binance exchange.

+This crawler is written in pure Typescript (https://www.typescriptlang.org/), using the Puppeteer (https://github.com/puppeteer/puppeteer) tooling to perform the web scraping.

 ## Deployment
 ### Install TypeScript & Puppeteer